Stressed? Mind racing? Need a creative solution?

 Chronic stress is associated with mental illness, anxiety, and depression.
 Overproduction of the hormone cortisol during chronic stress means it builds up in our system and leads to changes in brain regions associated with anxiety and depression.
 This makes intuitive sense.
 If we perceive things as always being stressful over a long period of time, we are going to become anxious or lose hope – which is a major symptom of depression.
 Another way of thinking about this is that stress is cumulative.

 A quick, enjoyable, free and scientifically validated solution?

 It appears that one of the best ways to reduce this damage is to spend at least 30 minutes per day in some form of deep relaxation.
 When we are deeply relaxed our heart rate slows, our muscles relax, and the body releases endorphins which help to undo the negative effect of the stress hormone cortisol.
 There are lots of deep relaxation techniques.
-Yoga, meditation visualization, and progressive muscle relaxation, are some of the scientifically validated ones.
-I’ll link to a good book on the topic, and some other resources in the below.
-Relaxing can also really help our problem solving in the short term.
+Yoga, meditation visualization, and progressive muscle relaxation are some of the scientifically validated ones.
+I’ll link to a good book on the topic, and some other resources below.
+Relaxing can also really help our problem-solving in the short term.

 Stress and your problem solving ability

 When we’re stressed our thinking tends to narrow, and we tend to focus only on the problem.
 Think of a time when you were really stressed about something.
 Maybe you couldn’t think about anything else.
 Your mind keeps worrying, goes and loops, over and over, fixating on the problem.
 You might be distracted to the point where you’re forgetful, or you’re clumsy. this is an issue.
 Our fixation on the problem means we often cannot see the wider picture and thus possible solutions.